Reserve risk free by March 31st! Contact us for details.

 Transfer to Queenstown; Wanaka

-You will be transferred to your hotel between 5:30 and 6:00 or to the airport if you are flying out that evening.
+You will be transferred to your hotel in Queenstown between 5:00 and 6:00 this evening.

+It is best that all of our guests stay in Queenstown for at least one night at the end of the trip.
 If you choose to extend your stay in and around Queenstown, you'll find many other ways to experience the South Island.
 Options include joining an excursion to the beautiful Milford or Doubtful Sound, bungee-jumping, or sampling the vintages at some of the central Otago wineries.
-If you'd like to spend more time hiking, walk the Milford Track or Routeburn Track, two routes that tread through spectacular scenery.
+If you'd like to spend more time hiking, we suggest walking the Milford Track or Routeburn Track, two routes that tread through spectacular scenery.
+Both walks require advance booking to confirm dates that line up with the end of our tour.

 Please note that this is a typical itinerary, and actual activities may vary due to weather conditions, local events, and to allow serendipity to play a hand in your experience.
 Accommodations are as outlined in the itinerary, although we reserve the right to change these or the order visited should the need arise.